Hajime12341234/Tutoring-records/README.md

 ---

-### tutoring_notes_on_ultrafilter.pdf
-One of my favorite documents, this guide introduces students to ultrafilters—an advanced and elegant topic in set theory and topology.
-It covers two main results: the Ultrafilter Theorem and a result related to the finite intersection property.
-Though challenging, the first theorem was covered in tutoring, and Zorn’s Lemma was used in the proofs to illustrate its power.

----

 ### A_Hausdorff_Noetherian_Space_Is_Finite.pdf
 A note exploring an interesting topological result: that a Hausdorff Noetherian space must be finite.
 Although I haven’t yet used this document in tutoring sessions, it was intended to introduce my student to higher-level topology once they’ve mastered the fundamentals.